rakibalfahad/StabilityPy/blog/feature_selection_reinvented.md

 2. **The number of features exceeds the number of samples**: In high-dimensional settings (p >> n) where traditional methods often fail.
 3. **Feature selection needs to be robust**: When you need consistent results despite small changes in the data.
 4. **Control over false discoveries is important**: When falsely identifying irrelevant features has significant consequences.
+5. **Data contains highly correlated features**: When groups of features are correlated, and you want to identify all relevant features, not just one per group.

 ## Limitations and Considerations